 About

-Most recently, Mr. Soare performed the role of Sulpice in La fille du Regiment with Opera Saratoga, Opera North and Kenosha Opera Festival, Colline in La bohème with Finger Lakes Opera, the Father in Hansel and Gretel with Brava Opera, and the role of John in the world première of American Gothical and Sultry Night Farmhand in the world première of 8 Woods and a Van both with Cedar Rapids Opera Theater.
+Additional performances include Sulpice in La fille du régiment, Der Sprecher in Die Zauberflöte, and Elisha Fitzgibbon and Legs Diamond in the workshop premiere of Rosco with Opera Saratoga, Opera North, and the Kenosha Opera Festival; Colline in La bohème with Finger Lakes Opera; the Father in Hansel and Gretel with Brava Opera Theater; and leading roles in the world premieres of American Gothical as John and 8 Woods and a Van as the Sultry Night Farmhand with Cedar Rapids Opera Theater.

-In addition to successful runs at the Viñas, Giordani and Jensen competitions, Soare has received awards from the Mary Jacobs Smith Singer of the Year competition, the Pantazelos Performing Artists Foundation, the National Society of Arts and Letters, the Bel Canto Foundation, the Sherrill Milnes Opera Idol Competition, and the Romanian National Song Competition.
+Alex Soare began his studies at Universitatea Transilvania in Brașov, Romania, continued at the Mozarteum in Salzburg, Austria, and completed his Master’s Degree at Northwestern University.
+He has received awards from the Mary Jacobs Smith Singer of the Year Competition, the Pantazelos Performing Artists Foundation, the National Society of Arts and Letters, the Bel Canto Foundation, the Sherrill Milnes Opera Idol Competition, and the Romanian National Song Competition.

 Reviews